dbrun3/snake-go/README.md

 of the game an easier process.
 I've only verified the mac one works right now, post an issue if you have any problems with the other platforms.

+After installing, run in the terminal with `snake-go`

 ## To install
 ### Mac
 ```